 Communities flourish when people have opportunities to identify their gifts, develop them, and put them to use in God’s kingdom.
-That’s the starting point for the new community development major at Dordt College.
+That’s the starting point for the community development major at Dordt College.

 Community development is usually associated with helping people in need, and many Christians want to help those who are hungry or suffering.
-But even though alleviating hunger and providing housing are urgent needs, they are usually best addressed by seeing the big picture.
+But even though alleviating hunger and providing housing are urgent needs, they are best addressed by considering the big picture.
 Otherwise helping has the potential to be more hurtful than helpful.

 Dordt’s program will help you understand these complex issues and give you the specific knowledge and skills you’ll need to begin working as soon as you graduate.